DanOvando/marlin/README.md

 When you use `FishLife` to look up your life history values the objecting resulting from `create_critter` will have an entry called `closest_taxa_match`.
 This is the taxonomic level that `FishLife` ended up using given the scientific or common name supplied to it.
-You shoul double check that the result is as close to the species you wanted as possible!
+You should double check that the result is as close to the species you wanted as possible!

 We recommend using `scientific_name` rather than `common_name`.
-If you tried to lookup by common_name and get an error that says `Error in seq.default(min_age, max_age, by = time_step)...` it’s most likely a database connection problem and simply running the code again will work.
+If you tried to look up by common_name and get an error that says `Error in seq.default(min_age, max_age, by = time_step)...` it’s most likely a database connection problem and simply running the code again will work.